Pirmayr/Run2/Commands.md

 #### return

-returns a value
+returns the value of an expression

-* value: the value to be returned
+* expression: expression

 **Examples**